nielsrhansen/knitrflow/README.md

 ## Disclaimer

-The package currently relies on the two unexported objects \code{knit_code} and \code{dep_list} from knitr.
+The package currently relies on the two unexported objects `knit_code` and `dep_list` from knitr.
 Thus it relies on implementation details of knitr that may change.

+Knitr doesn't *evaluate* chunks based on the dependencies.
+The evaluation is done in the linear order of the input file.
+Even if chunks logically could be evaluated in a different order according to the graph, this may not be doable using knitr.
+This is primarily due to the fact that objects are shared across all chunks during evaluation.